jtovarro/jtovarro/README.md

 -->

 - 🔭 I’m currently working at Red Hat
-- 🌱 Learning about Kubernetes, OpenShift, GitOps, Automation...
+- 🌱 Learning about Kubernetes, OpenShift, GitOps and Automation
 - 💬 Always open to have a conversation :)
 - 📫 How to reach me: jtovarro@redhat.com